freedomofpress/securedrop-docs/docs/admin/deployment/ssh_over_local_net.rst

 .. _ssh_over_local:

-Configuring SSH for Local Access
+Configuring SSH for local access
 --------------------------------

 .. warning:: It is important that your firewall is configured adequately if you